asuh/front-end-macos/readme.md

   IdentityFile ~/.ssh/key.pem
 ```

+Now just run the alias to connect.

+    ssh myssh

 ## ES6

 Javascript libraries such as React and Vue use modern versions of Javascript starting with ECMAScript 2015 (ES6).
 Browser quirks that gave rise to jQuery are less problematic because web standards are regularly implemented and iterated.
 Thus, a golden age of Javascript is upon us.